JSitter/simple-docker-project/README.md

 $ docker inspect my-db-name
 ```

-There is a great [medium article](https://medium.com/coderscorner/connecting-to-mysql-through-docker-997aa2c090cc) about the use of mysql with phpmyadmin using docker containers.
+There is a great [medium article](https://medium.com/coderscorner/connecting-to-mysql-through-docker-997aa2c090cc) about the use of mysql and phpmyadmin using docker containers.
+One caveat is that the newest version of MySQL may require an authorization that phpmyadmin does not understand.
+Therefore, it's a good idea to make sure that you specify compatible versions of the two pieces of software to avoid issues.

 ## Add Heroku Compatible MySQL Support

-Add dependencies to the `requirement.txt` file.
+Add dependencies to the `requirements.txt` file:

 ```
 SQLAlchemy